 Visitor Parking spaces are reserved for short term use in designated areas, by vehicles without a Grand View University parking decals.
-If a student knows they will have a guest on campus, they may obtain a special guest parking decal to put on the guest's vehicle when they arrive, so it may be parked more conveniently.
+If a student knows they will have a guest on campus, they may obtain a special guest parking decal to put on the guest's vehicle when they arrive.
+The guest parking decal is only for the Visitor lot outside the Student Center.
+Your guest cannot park in the lot that you are assigned.
 The guest parking decals are available from the Campus Services Desk in the Student Center.
-If a guest receives a Grand View University parking citation before the student has a chance to request the special parking decal, the student should bring the citation with them to the Student Life Desk so the citation may be voided and the guest decal issued.
+If a guest receives a Grand View University parking citation before the student has had a chance to request the special parking decal, the student should bring the citation with them to the Student Center Circle Desk so the citation may be voided and the guest decal issued.